sebastianCain/shell/README.md

 Attempted:
 	Complex redirection
-	Compex pipes-the surrent pipe structure that we use is not well suited to being used recursivelly
+	Compex pipes-the surrent pipe structure that we use is not well suited to being used recursivelly Attempted to show the username of the user in the prompt, before hostname, this did not work.

 Bugs: